Team-Ludo/SCA/README.md

 LEGAL STUFF
 Notwithstanding what is stated below, the rights to this code remain with myself as the author thereof.
 You are only licensed to use it for the intended purpose of running the app in accordance with the readme file and for the expressed duration.
-Save as stated below, this code includes no code belloning to any other party or subject to any other license.
+Save as stated below, this code includes no code beloning to any other party or subject to any other license.

 The code includes one public repository which can be found here: https://github.com/bhlangonijr/chesslib and is available upon request.
 The master branch was used.
 That code is subject to the standard Appache License 2.0 which can be found here: https://github.com/bhlangonijr/chesslib/blob/master/LICENSE.
 The license file is available upon request and will be included once SCA get published.